Boran/drupal-ci/README.md

 Intoduction
 -----------
-TODO
+This image allows a container to be created for automatically building adn testing for Drupal websites, removetyl controlled  from jenkins.

 Installation
 ---------------
- - Setup the cibuild container (see https://github.com/Boran/docker-cibuild), it will have all Drupal prerequisites and passwwords in files such as /drupal-admin-pw.txt /mysql-drupal-pw.txt /mysql-root-pw.txt
+ - Setup the cibuild container (see https://github.com/Boran/docker-cibuild), it will have all Drupal prerequisites and passwords in files such as /drupal-admin-pw.txt /mysql-drupal-pw.txt /mysql-root-pw.txt
  - create /home/builder and checkout this repo into /home/builder/drupal-ci
- - add /home/builder/.netrc with git credential if needed for your git repo.
+ - add /home/builder/.netrc with git credentials if needed for your git repo.
 Secure the file with permissions 400.``` machine git.example.ch login my-jenkins-user password mySecret```